njh/mqtt-sn-tools/README.md

-Command line tools written in C for the MQTT-S (MQTT For Sensor Networks) protocol.
+Command line tools written in C for the MQTT-SN (MQTT for Sensor Networks) protocol.

 Supported Features
 ------------------